CovenantHuman/be-your-own-zookeeper/README.md

 # Be Your Own Zookeeper

-Learn more about the developer: [LinkedIn](https://www.linkedin.com/in/michaela-healton/)
+Learn more about the developer: [Michaela Healton's LinkedIn](https://www.linkedin.com/in/michaela-healton/)

 Be Your Own Zookeeper is a fullstack web application that allows users to: